Code-Institute-Submissions/MS2-remoteworking-london/README.md

 - Filter listings by most recent or oldest posts - users can sort the listings on the 'Locations' page by clicking 'Latest' or 'Oldest' in the filter section.
 - Display listings in a list view or map view - Users can select how they wish to view the listings by clicking either the list or map icon buttons at the bottom of the filter section.
 On hover, a tooltip provides guidance on what the buttons do.
 - View and filter listing markers on map - the above filters are available to users on the map view also, with the markers hidden and unhidden based on the search criteria.
 If the user enters a text search query, the view will default back to the list view to show more detailed information.
+- On the 'more info' sidebar, users can view Google reviews of locations and click button to view location in google maps.

 ### **Features to add in future releases**
 - Social sharing of each listing to social media sites.